h-dadoun/h-dadoun.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Hind Dadoun—a researcher focused on applied AI.
-Based in the Bay Area, I’m currently exploring cutting-edge developments in large language models, with a particular interest in their applications in healthcare and other real-world domains.
+Hi, I'm Hind Dadoun.
+I'm an AI researcher based in the Bay Area, working on practical applications of machine learning with a special interest in healthcare.

-During my PhD at Inria's EPIONE team, I focused on developing AI methods for real-time analysis of abdominal ultrasound images.
-I built everything from scratch—working directly with hospitals to collect and de-identify medical data, designing self-supervised multi-modal models to extract meaningful information from both text and images to generate high-quality AI-based annotations and coordinating labeling efforts to properly evaluate the methods.
+During my PhD at Inria, I worked with hospitals to develop AI tools for ultrasound image analysis.
+My research involved collecting medical data, building models that could learn from both images and text, and testing these approaches in real clinical settings.

-After completing my PhD, I joined echOpen, a startup dedicated to creating an affordable portable ultrasound device.
-As part of a small team, I contributed to various aspects of the project, from developing machine learning workflows to integrating AI features into mobile applications.
-You can learn more about my work at echOpen in this [video interview](https://www.echopen.com/ressources/videos/decouvrez-echopen-avec-hind-dadoun-phd-specialiste-en-intelligence-artificelle).
+After finishing my doctorate, I joined echOpen, a small startup creating affordable portable ultrasound devices.
+I wore many hats there—developing machine learning systems, helping integrate AI features into our mobile apps, and collaborating with our clinical partners.
+If you're curious about that work, there's a brief interview video where I talk about it.

+These days, I'm exploring how large language models can be applied to solve real problems, especially in healthcare.

 ---